Tao-AI-group/MCI-to-AD-Progression-Model/README.md

 This repository is structured to facilitate access to the various components of the MCI-to-AD progression model.
 Below is an overview of the directory and file organization:

+- **/Preprocessing/**: Contains scripts for preprocessing inputs to the models.

 - **/Mapping_Files/**: This directory contains the mapping files used for diagnoses, procedure, and medications .

 - **/Models_CV_Optuna/**: Contains the implementation of the BiGRU model and other baseline model architectures including hyperparameter optimization and cross validation code.